Jacinto

-Jacinto is a Spanish and Portuguese name meaning Hyacinth, which can refer to Saint Hyacinth, a Roman martyr (Hyacinth and Protus), or the Hyacinth flower itself.
+Jacinto is a Spanish and Portuguese given name meaning Hyacinth, which can refer to Saint Hyacinth, a Roman martyr (Hyacinth and Protus), or the Hyacinth flower itself.

-Common English nicknames for "Jacinto" are "Chinto" and "Jesse".
+Common English nicknames for "Jacinto" are "Jack", "Jason" and "Jesse".
 Jacinto has only a few equivalents in other languages such as the Polish "Jacek" and "Jacenty", the Italian "Giacinto" and the Hungarian "Jácint".
+The feminine equivalent of Jacinto is Jacinta.

 People with the given name include: